JohannesNaegele/Consistent.jl/README.md

 Note also that the model is not aware of any concrete values of parameters or exogenous variables.
 Instead, data is always supplied externaly to solution/calibration functions.
 Thus, `params_dict` is just syntactical sugar for `@variables [k for (k, v) in params_dict]`.

+Lastly, the specification of endogenous variables is *optional* and might be omitted if is much effort for larger models.
+However, it enables easier debugging.
+If not endogenous variables are not specified, the package will assume the symbol farthest on the left hand side of each equation to be endogenous.

 ### Model solution
 If we want to solve a model we need data on
 1. exogenous variables (and their lags)